-Blue Heron, or Mine 18, is an abandoned coal mining town and was a part of the Stearns Coal and Lumber Company's past operation.
-The Blue Heron mines operated from 1937 until December, 1962, when operations were no longer profitable.
+Blue Heron, also known as Mine 18, is an abandoned coal mining town and was a part of the Stearns Coal and Lumber Company's past operation.
+The Blue Heron mines operated from 1937, until December, 1962, when operations were no longer profitable.
 During that time, hundreds of people lived and worked in this isolated community on the banks of the Big South Fork River.
 Their story is the the story of Blue Heron.

 The train depot also provides the opportunity to introduce visitors to the "voices" of Mine 18.

 You may visit the Blue Heron Photo Gallery to view a number of historic photographs of not only Blue Heron, but also Stearns and other mining towns owned by the Stearns Coal and Lumber Company.